Azores: Temperatures, humidity, and sunshine

 The average relative humidity can range from 80% at the coast to over 90% above 400 m.
 However, higher elevations above the planetary boundary layer can experience extremely low values close to 10%.
 Summers are especially humid in August and may increase the perceived temperature by a few degrees.
 Winters are not only very mild but also very humid and contribute substantially to the annual precipitation.

-Insolation is relatively low, with 35-40% of the total possible value for sunshine, and higher in topographically lower islands such as Graciosa or Santa Maria, inversely proportional to precipitation.
+Insolation is relatively low, with 35–40% of the total possible value for sunshine, and higher in topographically lower islands such as Graciosa or Santa Maria, inversely proportional to precipitation.
 This is directly caused by the orographic lift of humid air masses and is especially pronounced in islands marked by high orography.

 Hurricanes

-With a greater rarity, especially in late summer and autumn, despite the northern position that the archipelago occupies, the Azores can be affected by the passage of tropical cyclones, or tropical storms derived from them, some can result from anomalies of low latitude systems while others result from the return, back to the Atlantic, after a route close to or even over the American continent.
+Despite the northern position that the archipelago occupies, the Azores can be affected by the passage of tropical cyclones, or tropical storms derived from them.Some can result from anomalies of low latitude systems, while others result from the return to the Atlantic after a route close to or even over the American continent.
 Though often small and in the process of dissipation, these cyclones result in many of the worst storms the archipelago is subject to.

 A total of 14 tropical or subtropical cyclones have affected the region in history.
 Most of them were either extratropical or tropical storms when they affected the region, although several Category 1 hurricanes have reached the Azores.

 The following storms have impacted the region while at Category 1 strength: